FatemaAlhameli/ConnectionsLab/Assignments/Project 1/README.md

 ## Lessons & Next Steps:
 Throughout the development process of this project, I was able to learn key lessons about creating a website for a certain audience.
 By communicating with my ideal audience, I was able to understand the different user perspectives and needs.
 Trying things on my own alongside trial and error allowed me to learn more about the three programming languages.

 * Change the order of the way data is presented.
-Try to make it so that the data is displayed in a random order rather than the same order all the time when the button is pressed.
+Try to make it so that the data is displayed in a random order rather than the same order all the time when the button is pressed
-* For the affirmations data, I could make categories for types of affirmations, and the user could choose their desired category.
+* For the affirmations data, I could make categories for types of affirmations, and the user could choose their desired category
-* Think of different ways to design the audio play and make it more responsive.
+* Think of different ways to design the audio play and make it more responsive
 * Add more than one song to the audio player
-* Think of ways to add more visuals
+* Add a placeholder in affirmation and quotes container
+* Make the audio play when the page loads
 * Improve mobile version

 ## References: